McKinney Roughs Nature Park

 make a splash

-• Are we there yet?
-Campers will take a field trip to Lake Bastrop for a crash course in paddling, fishing and dip-netting for macroinvertebrates.
+• Field trip!
+Travel to Lake Bastrop for a crash course in paddling, fishing and dip-netting for macroinvertebrates.

-• Turtle tracking.
-Campers will use a radio telemetry receiver to track the signal emitted from a transmitter attached to a live turtle in the field.
+• Communication is key!
+Learn how to use a radio telemetry receiver to track the signal emitted from a transmitter in the field.

-• Small but mighty.
-Campers will learn about riparian ecosystems and the roles their tiny organisms play.
+• Miles and miles of river.
+Discover riparian ecosystems and the massive roles their tiny organisms play.

 blast from the past

-Discover the secrets of ancient civilizations by visiting an archaeological site to uncover the past.
+Travel back in time and uncover stories hidden beneath your feet.
+Campers will learn the secrets of ancient civilizations by visiting an archaeological site to uncover the past.
+With curious minds and dusty hands, history has never been this exciting.

-• Excavation and examination.
-Campers will utilize digging boxes to observe their findings and learn to preserve materials.
+• Just keep digging!
+Utilize digging boxes to observe your findings and learn to preserve materials.

 • Time for crafts.
-Campers will create their own pottery and petroglyphs using natural elements to mold clay pots and practice rock art.
+Create your own pottery and petroglyphs using natural elements to mold clay pots and practice rock art.

-• Are we there yet?
-Campers will take a field trip to Dinosaur Park in Cedar Creek, Texas, to learn about the majestic animals that ruled our earth for over 150 million years.
+• Field trip!
+Travel to The Dinosaur Park in Cedar Creek, Texas, to learn about the majestic animals that ruled Earth for eons.

 survivalist secrets

-• Outdoor MasterChef.
-Campers will safely build fires to roast marshmallows on scavenged branches, practice utensil-less cooking using oranges and grind food-grade crickets using a Molcajete
+• Outdoor cooking at its finest.
+Safely build fires to roast marshmallows, practice utensil-less cooking and grind food-grade crickets to make cookies.

 • Follow the tracks.
-Campers will identify native animals by what they leave behind.
+Identify native animals by the signs they leave behind.

-• Know your surroundings.
-Campers will navigate the landscape and examine topographical maps to locate water and follow animal trails.
+• Observe your surroundings!
+Learn to navigate the landscape to locate water and follow animal trails.

-Celebrate the diversity of our state’s wildlife and ecoregions by using all five senses to explore the ways local flora and fauna communicate in the wild.
+Explore the diversity of our state’s wildlife and ecoregions.
+Campers will get a front-row seat to the incredible creatures that call Texas home using all five senses to discover the ways native fauna communicate.

-• Heightened senses.
-Campers will learn pneumonic devices to recognize common bird calls and discover how mammals use scent communication to send a variety of different signals.
+• Ca-caw!
+Recognize common bird calls and discover how mammals use scent communication.

 • Snakes, turtles and gators, oh my!
-Campers will meet our animal ambassadors and learn what helps these animals adapt to their environment.
+Meet our animal ambassadors and learn how these species adapt to their environment.

-• Animal superpowers.
-Campers will identify mammal furs by touch and determine which species are carnivores, herbivores or omnivores by their skulls.
+• Guess who?
+Identify mammal furs and determine which species are carnivores, herbivores or omnivores by their skulls.

-• A new way to communicate.
-Campers will discover the unique traits of mycorrhizal fungi and how it acts as the social network of the forest floor in heathy ecosystems.
+• There's a fungus among us.
+Discover the unique traits of fungi and how they serve as the social network of the forest floor.

 Camp ActIvItIes